nix-community/nixvim/templates/simple/README.md

 # Nixvim template

-This template gives you a good starting point for configuring nixvim standalone.
+This template gives you a good starting point for configuring Nixvim standalone.

 ## Configuring